Hilary Mason (entrepreneur)

 Hilary Mason is an American entrepreneur and data scientist.
 She is the co-founder of the startup Fast Forward Labs.

 Early life and education

 Mason was born in New York City, and graduated from Grinnell College with a B.A. in computer science in 2000, and attended Brown University.

 Career

-In 2010, she co-founded HackNY, a non-profit that helps integrate engineering students into the startup community in New York City.
-After few years working as Chief Scientist at bitly, she quits the company in 2014 and co-founds Fast Forward Labs with Micha Gorelick, an other former bitly data scientist.
+In 2010, she co-founded hackNY, a non-profit that helps integrate engineering students into the startup community in New York City.
+After a few years working as Chief Scientist at bitly, she quit the company in 2014 and co-founded Fast Forward Labs with Micha Gorelick, another former bitly data scientist.
 She continues working as a data scientist at Accel.
 On September 7, 2017, Cloudera announced that it had acquired Fast Forward Labs, and that Mason would become Cloudera's Vice President of Research.